dfelinto/blender-manual/manual/modeling/geometry_nodes/attributes_reference.rst

 Named Attributes
 ================

-In the modifier, it is possible to access attributes with names, created and used in other areas of Blender like shaders, painting, and UV mapping.
-The attribute can be chosen with a name, and the string input allows you to search and choose existing attributes.
+Named attributes are created and used in other areas of Blender like shaders, painting, and UV mapping.
+In the :doc:`modifier panel </modeling/modifiers/generate/geometry_nodes>`, a named attribute can be used for input by clicking the icon to the left of the value button.
+The string input input allows you to search and choose existing attributes from the modifier's input geometry.

 .. figure:: /images/modeling_geometry-nodes_attribute-reference_search.png
    :align: center